What is JNF UK’s Project Criteria?

 - Recognition/acknowledgement factors

-- Whether the proposed project is in receipt of support from any existing UK charitable organisations that are raising funds in the UK for the same
+- The advantage or disadvantages if the proposed project is in receipt of support from any existing UK charitable organisations that are raising funds in the UK for the same project/organization

-- Preference for projects that have not yet commenced.
+- Preference to projects that have not yet commenced.

 - Impact for money (analogy of value for money in the business sector).